 Similar funding models can be found in the USA, Canada and Australia.

-In the USA ‘Home Construction Loans’ and ‘Lot and Land Loans’ are readily available.
+‘Home Construction Loans’ and ‘Lot and Land Loans’ are readily available.
 However, to protect them from risk lenders generally impose strict qualifying requirements and applications are rigorously assessed, and most US lenders require people to work with a qualified/reputable builder or contractor.

 LTV ratios are typically around 80 per cent with interest rates normally 1 per cent higher than conventional mortgages, which are currently at around 3 to 4 per cent.
 Fixed rates between 10 to 30 years are possible.
 Construction Loans are short-term development finance loans (usually 12 months) and are paid off as soon as the house has been completed.
 Interest is charged on funds drawn down in pre-agreed stages with the lender.
 Most lenders allow an extension if this is necessary.

 Construction-to-Permanent loans are also commonplace and are available at better rates.
 Under these the initial construction loan converts to a mortgage on completion.
 The construction loan incurs interest-only payments; the conventional repayment mortgage typically has a fixed rate over 15 years.